netxms/netxms-doc/admin/installation.rst

     .. figure:: _images/win_server_config_step1.png

-    * Check Run IP autodiscovery process check-box, if you wish NetXMS server to automatically discover your IP network.
+    * Check Run IP autodiscovery process check-box, if you wish |product_name| server to automatically discover your IP network.
     * Increase number of status and configuration pollers if you plan to monitor large number of nodes.

-  9. On the next window, enter address of your SMTP server.
-NetXMS will use it to send notification e-mails.
+  9. On the next window, enter address of your SMTP server. |product_name| will use it to send notification e-mails.
 If you have mobile phone attached to management server via serial cable or USB, select mobile phone driver and COM port; otherwise, select "<none>".